ShreyanshiJaiswal/Leetcode_sql_50/Select/README.md

 # Select Questions

 This file has all the problems from the **Select** section of SQL50.
-Each question has a link, my SQL solution, and a short thought process written in bullet points for clarity.
+Each question has a link, my SQL solution, and a short thought process.

 ---